 Her stories are capturing, poetic songs, driven by her banjo- and guitar play.

-Magical moments full of sensibility and still powerful and expressional presented.
+Magical moments full of sensibility and still powerful and expressively presented.

 The musician ADAYA tells us about the other side of mankind, the hidden treasures of every living being,